stolostron/cm-cli/docs/clusterpool.md

 The namespace is where the clusterclaim will be created on that clusterpoolhost.
 The group is user group that will be bind to roles in order to retreive the cluster credentials

 When you create a clusterpoolhosts it becomes the active one and all other commands will be done toward that clusterpoolhosts.
+It could be cluster-admin if you have such permission.

 Example:
 ```